 Manually accounting for rebates also becomes hard to scale because people only have so much bandwidth.
 Couple that with the fact that your accounting team is also managing a million other things, and you’ll quickly see that a financial automation tool is needed.

 A rebate automation solution enables scaling as it automatically processes rebates for your team.
-No matter how simple or complex your rebate programmes are, the automation solution can run calculations, produce reports, and streamline information.
+No matter how simple or complex your rebate programs are, the automation solution can run calculations, produce reports, and streamline information.

 Rebate tools exist to alleviate the burden of manually accounting for rebates.
 Rebate management solutions pull all required data and automate processes.
-Rebate software can combine with your existing systems and ERP to apply customised rebate rules for calculation, reconciliation, and reporting.
+Rebate software can combine with your existing systems and ERP to apply customized rebate rules for calculation, reconciliation, and reporting.

 This allows your team to allocate their time to high-value tasks rather than repetitive and time-consuming data entry duties.
 The software automates processes and reduces errors making it possible to scale your rebate accounting as needed and incorporate new customers along the way.